fhiso/legacy-format/dates.md

 production.

-When an *age* is a quantitative *duration* matching the `Duration` production, it *shall* contain of one, two or three integers, each followed by a "`y`", "`m`" or "`d`" suffix to denote a number of *calendar years*, *calendar months* or *calendar days*, respectively, the sum of which is the *age*.
+When an *age* is a quantitative *duration* matching the `Duration` production, it *shall* contain one, two or three integers, each followed by a "`y`", "`m`" or "`d`" suffix to denote a number of *calendar years*, *calendar months* or *calendar days*, respectively, the sum of which is the *age*.